sassoftware/sas-container-recipes/addons/access-oracle/README.md

 # Overview

-The content in this directory provides a simple way to smoke test the SAS/ACCESS to Oracle orderable.
+The content in this directory provides a simple way for smoke testing SAS/ACCESS Interface to Oracle.

 # Requirements

-Oracle client library RPMs must be placed in this directory.
+* Oracle client library RPMs must be placed in this directory.
 The Dockerfile will attempt to install any RPMs in this directory.

-A tnsnames.ora file is also expected to be in this directory.
+* A file named tnsnames.ora is expected in this directory.

-# File list
+# File List

 * oracle_cas.settings:
-    * The contents of this file contain environment variables needed to ensure oracle code is executed properly.
+    * This file contains environment variables that are required so that the Oracle code executes properly.
 Update this file with your Oracle client library version number.
 * oracle_sasserver.sh:
-    * The contents of this file contain environment variables needed to ensure oracle code is executed properly.
+    * This file contains environment variables that are required so that the Oracle code executes properly.
 Update this file with your Oracle client library version number.
 * acoracle.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising SAS Foundation and that the SAS/ACCESS iterface to Oracle is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table.
+The code uses SAS Foundation to validate that SAS/ACCESS Interface to Oracle is configured correctly.
 * dcoracle.sas
-    * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising Cloud Analytics Services and validating that the Data Connector to Oracle is configured correctly.
+    * SAS code that can be submitted in SAS Studio or by the SAS batch server.
+This code creates and drops a table.
+The code uses SAS Cloud Analytic Services (CAS) to validate that the Data Connector to Oracle is configured correctly.

 # How to Use

 ## SAS Studio

-* Log into SAS Studio __http://\<hostname of Docker host\>:8081__
+1. Log on to SAS Studio: http://_host-name-where-docker-is-running_:8081
-* Paste the code from either _acoracle.sas_ or _dcoracle.sas_ into the code window.
+2. Paste the code from either acoracle.sas or dcoracle.sas into the code window.
-* Edit the 'FIXME' text in _acoracle.sas_ and _dcoracle.sas_ with the correct values for the environment.
+3. Edit the 'FIXME' text in acoracle.sas and dcoracle.sas with the correct values for the environment.
-* Run code
+4. Run the code.

-* There should be no errors and should get something like the following as a log
+Here is an example of a log with no errors:

 ```
 # Here is the log for acoracle.sas